Roulette Strategies

 Playing European Instead of US Roulette

-A European roulette table has a green ‘0’ at the top, and an American roulette table has an additional ‘00’ alongside its ‘0’.
-This means that there is one more potential place for the ball to land on the American table, and the odds of winning are a little bit better on a European table!
+A European Roulette table has a green '0' at the top, and an American Roulette table has an additional '00' next to the '0'.
+This means that there is one more possible place for the ball to land on the American table, and the odds of winning on a European table are slightly better!

 Outside and Inside Betting

-It is important to know the difference between outside and inside bets at the roulette table.
-Outside bets are a shortcut to betting on multiple numbers with a single bet, following a given pattern, found on the outside of the individual number squares (see image below).
-Inside bets can also allow for betting on multiple numbers with a single bet, but will only apply to individual number squares, or a number of adjacent number squares.
+It is important to understand the difference between outside bets and inside bets at the Roulette table.
+Outside bets are a shortcut to betting on multiple numbers with a single bet, following a specific pattern found on the outside of each of the numbered boxes (see image below).
+Inside bets also allow you to bet on multiple numbers with a single bet, but only on individual number spots or a number of adjacent number spots.

 Outside bets include:

-• Snake bets: Players can place individual bets on adjacent numbers to form an M-shaped “snake” on the table.
-Some in-person casinos offer this as a standard bet, though most online casinos would require players to align those bets individually.
+- Dozen Bets: Players can bet on the first dozen (1-12), second dozen (13-24), or third dozen (25-36) Column bets: The numbers are arranged in three columns on the roulette table, and players can bet on entire columns at a time: Players can place individual bets on adjacent numbers to form an M-shaped "snake" on the table.
+Some land-based casinos offer this as a standard bet, although most online casinos require players to place these bets individually.

 Inside bets include:

-• Street: Also known as a row or line bet, players can wager on a row of three numbers to hit (for instance, 4, 5 or 6) by placing chip on the vertical line separating the inside and outside betting areas from that line.
+- Straight: A bet on a single number Split: Betting on two numbers by placing a chip on the line between them: Also known as a row or line bet, players may wager on a row of three numbers to hit (for example, 4, 5, or 6) by placing a chip on the vertical line separating the inside and outside betting areas of that row.

-• Corner: Betting on four numbers at once by placing the chip at the intersection of four numbers.
+- Corner: Bets on four numbers at once by placing the chip on the intersection of four numbers.

-• Six line: Also known as a double street bet, the six line lets players bet on two streets, or rows, at once.
-This bet is placed similarly to the street bet, but at the intersection of the vertical line and the horizontal one splitting the two streets you wish to wager.
+- A line of six: Also known as a double street bet, the six line allows players to bet on two streets or rows at once.
+This bet is placed similarly to the street bet, but at the intersection of the vertical line and the horizontal line dividing the two streets you wish to bet on.

-• Trio: Players can bet on either 0-1-2 or 0-2-3 in single-zero layout games.
-The house edge on this bet is higher than for other bets, making it a poor bet.
+- Trio: Players may wager on either 0-1-2 or 0-2-3 in single-zero layout games.
+The house edge on this bet is higher than on other bets, making it a poor bet.

-• Top line: Also available only in double-zero layout games, this bet lets players wager on 0-00-1-2-3, and also has a higher house edge.
+- Top row: Also available only on Double Zero layout games, this bet allows players to wager on 0-00-1-2-3, and also has a higher house edge.

 Other Betting and Money Management Tips